shuds13/python-tutorials/tutorials/spack-update-fork-from-upstream-repos.md

 If `spack checksum` does not work, get the tarball for the new release and use `sha256sum MYPACKAGE.tar.gz`

 Check package:

      spack flake8

-If OK add, commit and push to origin (forked repo)
+If OK add, commit and push to origin (forked repo):

      git commit -am "Update MYPACKAGE"
      git push origin update_MYPACKAGE --force